napari/napari/docs/community/working_groups.md

 We believe working groups are helpful ways of moving forward work on particular topics, and the following guidelines serve to help team members form and/or maintain healthy working groups.
 Working groups should:

-- Identify at least one “lead”, responsible for the creation and continuation of the group, and one [core developer](https://napari.org/community/team.html#current-core-developers) “sponsor” who is kept aware of work and can help shepherd through PRs as needed.
+- Identify at least two co-leads responsible for the creation and continuation of the group.
+It may be helpful to have one [core developer](https://napari.org/community/team.html#current-core-developers) “sponsor” who is kept aware of work and can help shepherd through PRs as needed.
 All other membership is opt-in.
 - Create a “charter” that describes working group’s core focus and goals, holds meeting minutes, lists membership/zulip channel/meeting schedule.
 - Identify achievable goals and deliverables that map thoughtfully to napari’s larger strategies and [roadmap](https://napari.org/roadmaps/index.html).
+These goals may focus on specific short-term goals or longer term efforts that still require exploration.
 - Hold regular public meetings that are listed on the [napari community calendar](https://napari.org/community/team.html#meeting-schedule).
 Cadence is up to the team, but monthly minimum is recommended.
 - Maintain and publicly store the working group’s meeting minutes in [napari/meeting-notes](https://github.com/napari/meeting-notes).
 - Present updates at least once per month at a napari community meeting (done by at least one working group member).